Juenjie/CRBMG/README.md

 ```

 ## License
-The package is coded by Jun-Jie Zhang of University of Science and Technology of China.
+The package is coded by Jun-Jie Zhang.

 This package is free you can redistribute it and/or modify it under the terms of the Apache License Version 2.0, January 2004 (http://www.apache.org/licenses/).